 Late-season gaps are next to impossible to avoid in perennial gardens.
-One thing you can do to hide some of these gaps is adding some annuals.
-Annuals grow quickly and give a great abundance of flowers so not only will they fill in the gaps around your beds and borders, but they also add some fantastic colour to your garden.
+One thing you can do to hide some of these gaps is add some annuals.
+Annuals grow quickly and give a great abundance of flowers.
+Not only will they fill in the gaps around your beds and borders, but they also add some fantastic colour to your garden.

 Perennials are also a great option for filling these gaps.
 Shopping for perennials at this time of year offers you a great opportunity to see what’s blooming around now.
 They are also fantastic for adding that splash of late-summer colour to your flower bed or borders.

 Weeding Your Vegetable Patch